Introduction

 Avoiding Potential Hazards

-Detect wiring and pipes: Prior to making any wall cuts, employ an electronic stud finder that can also identify wires and pipes.
-This precaution will help you avoid accidents and expensive repairs.
+Detect wiring and pipes: Before making any cuts in the wall, use an electronic stud finder that can also spot wires and pipes.
+This step will help you steer clear of accidents and costly repairs.

-Consult building codes: Review local building codes to understand regulations regarding cutting near plumbing or electrical fixtures.
+Consult building codes: Check your local building codes to learn about the rules for cutting near plumbing or electrical fixtures.

 Evaluate the Wall Framing